Arzoo-dev/PropertySimilarity_v1/README.md

 docker run -p 8080:8080 --gpus all -v /path/to/your/final_model:/app/weights property-api-lightweight
 ```

+#### Docker Image Features

+- Multi-stage build process to minimize final image size
+- CUDA 11.8 with cuDNN8 for GPU acceleration
+- OpenCV system dependencies pre-installed
+- Extended timeout and retry settings for large package downloads
+- Comprehensive verification to ensure all packages are properly installed

 ### Environment Variables

 The API container supports the following environment variables: